OWASP/owasp-summit-2017/Participants/Hardik-Parekh.md

 required-funds  : 1500
 project-leader  : ????
 chapter-leader  : ????
-expenses: owasp
-job-title: SSDL Leader
-linkedin: hkparekh
-twitter:
-facebook:
+owasp-other     : OwaspSAMM contributor expenses        : owasp job-title       : SSDL Leader linkedin        : hkparekh twitter         :
+facebook        :
-status: empty
+status          : empty
 ---

 [ I am one of the core contributors for OpenSAMM 2.0.
 I would like to attend OWASP summit so that I can participate in OpenSAMM 2.0 discussions.